awslabs/multi-model-server/README.md

   ]
 }
 ```
+Other models can be downloaded from the [model zoo](docs/model_zoo.md), so try out some of those as well.

 Now you've seen how easy it can be to serve a deep learning model with MMS!
 [Would you like to know more?](docs/server.md)